bsaisoumith/Car-Rental-Management-System/README.md

 1. Clone this repository:

-2. Install streamlit using the command pip install streamlit
+2. Install streamlit using the command: pip install streamlit

-3. Install mysql connector using the command pip install mysql-connector-python
+3. Install mysql connector using the command: pip install mysql-connector-python

-4. Install pandas for display of tables using the command pip install pandas
+4. Install pandas for display of tables using the command: pip install pandas

 5. Create a new MySQL database and import the car_rental.sql file to create the necessary tables.